If you've ever caught yourself thinking…

 “What am I hoping?"

-Evidence gives confidence.
 It reduces unnecessary risk.
 And perhaps most importantly, it stops emotion from making decisions that should be made logically.

 The larger your business becomes, the more expensive poor decisions usually are.